BG3-Community-Library-Team/bg3-community/Tutorials/General/custom-origin-creation.md

 Download the template files from here: https://github.com/EmeraldTechnopath/Em_Custom_Origin_Template

 It's a completely working custom origin, so you can pack it and put it into the game to see how it works.
-My recommendation is to make changes in small batches, testing every so often.
+My recommendation is to make changes in **small batches**, testing every so often.
 If something breaks, you'll have a better idea of what went wrong.

 Also, you'll find many times where I left a note saying "Regenerate this!"
 When you see this, I recommend using VS Code's Replace in Files function to replace every occurance of the UUID in the template.
 This will help avoid issues with UUIDs that don't link up, which can cause crashes.